Boost psychological well-being with coaching

 If you’re still struggling, speak to a professional for help

 Working with a life coach is another option to help you work on your psychological well-being.
-This person can help you evaluate your strengths, weaknesses, and point you in the right direction to fill certain gaps in your life, such as building relationships with others or having more confidence in yourself.
+This person can help you evaluate your strengths, and weaknesses, and point you in the right direction to fill certain gaps in your life, such as building relationships with others or having more confidence in yourself.
 While a life coach is not a substitute for a health practitioner, together the two roles can help you on your psychological well-being journey and keep you moving forward.

 Your psychological wellness journey starts now